Explore the scenic Sacred Valley of the Inca, including an overnight at magnificent Machu Picchu!

 Day 2:

+A morning flight from Lima over the Andes Mountains to the city of Cuzco transports you to a dramatically different environment.
+Upon seeing the beauty of Cuzco, situated in a scenic valley at 11,000 feet, it is much easier to understand what may have prompted the Inca to call this area the "navel of the world".
+After a welcome cup of coca tea and orientation lecture, you are encouraged to relax at your hotel and get acclimated to the altitude.
+After lunch, a walking city tour introduces you to your surroundings in this historical city, including the San Blas Chapel, Arzobispo Palace and the Main Cathedral.
 The Inca founded Cuzco as the capital center of their empire and it is still considered the archaeological capital of the Americas.
 Cuzco is the oldest, continuously inhabited city in the western hemisphere and evidence of its long history surrounds you.
 Massive Inca-built stone walls serve as foundations for the red tile-roofed colonial buildings.
 Here you can visit some of the oldest and grandest cathedrals in the New World.
 The feeling of history comes alive in the faces and language of the local Quechua-speaking descendents of the Incas.
 The variety and craftsmanship of their weavings and handicrafts are sure to impress all.
 Tonight and tomorrow you will stay in a centrally located, colonial-style hotel, at the Casa San Blas Boutique Hotel, (or similar).
 (B)

 Day 3:

+You begin the day visiting spectacular Inca ruins and historic colonial architecture, including a tour of the immense Inca fortress-temple of Sacsayhuaman, strategically built overlooking Cuzco.
+The scale of the construction, with the use of stones larger than cars, is sure to astound.
 You also visit the Inca shrines of Kenko, an outdoor amphitheater and Tambomachay, where a natural spring still feeds ancient Inca baths.
 Later, visit and learn about Coricancha, its Temple of the Sun, and the new discoveries from recent archeological excavations.
 Built in the heart of their ancient capital city, the Sun Temple was the most holy of places to the ancient Inca and contains some of their finest examples of stonework.
 (B/L)

 Day 4:

 Your day begins with a visually stunning ride through the countryside of the Sacred Valley to the archaeological site and Indian village of Pisac.
 The ruins are strategically located on a ridgetop overlooking two scenic valleys that are etched with extensive Inca agricultural terraces.
 Covering an area four times larger than Machu Picchu, the central complex of temples in this ancient citadel was protected on all sides by high walls and gateways.
 At the colorful Pisac village market, you can examine (and buy) local goods such as; fruits, vegetables, coca leaves, mineral dyes, weavings, stone carvings and a great variety of handicrafts.
 Later, you continue through the Urubamba Valley with its spectacular mountain scenery that includes quaint villages, terraced valleys, and towering snow-capped peaks; all overlooking the white-water Urubamba River.
 Much of the pristine scenery looks like it was created just yesterday!
 After lunch is a tour of Ollantaytambo, an ancient Inca fortress and city.
 Ollantaytambo is an excellent example of Precolonial city planning and architecture.
 It is also an excellent example of living history, as today's townspeople still live in structures that housed the Incas of the 14th century.
 The ancient Inca city plan is evidenced by the remaining (and still utilized) roadways, pools, canals and enormous stonework.
+The original water canals of the Inca irrigation system still function as important parts of the communities' life.
+Overnight is in Ollantaytambo at the lovely Pakaritampu Hotel.
+That way you can also have time for more exploring in the Inca town of Ollantaytambo and be close to the train station for next morning travel to Agua Calientes.
+Surrounded by lovely gardens, which include a variety of trees and plants that are typical of the region, the Hotel Pakaritampu has extraordinary views of the archaeological center and the nearby mountains.
+(B/L)

 Day 5:

-Machu Picchu.
+A short (5 minute) morning drive takes you to the train station for travel further up the Sacred Valley to Machu Picchu.
 The rails run along side the Urubamba River, past towering mountains and through lush forests.
 Upon arrival at the Machu Picchu train station, a 20 minute bus ride takes you 2,000 feet up to the site's entrance.
 After an introductory walking tour, the remainder of the day is free for self-exploration and discovery of this magnificent site, which was built on a mountaintop and surrounded on three sides by the Urubamba River.
 By staying overnight in Agua Calientes at the base of the mountain, you can experience the two most spectacular times at Machu Picchu, sunset and sunrise!
 Night excursions into the site can sometimes be arranged.
 Overnight is at Inkaterra’s El Mapi (or similar), conveniently located in colorful Agua Calientes.
 (B/L)

 [If you desire to stay overnight at the hilltop Machu Picchu Sanctuary Lodge, there is an additional surcharge which also includes dinner.
 You may also upgrade your stay in Agua Calientes to the beautiful riverside Machu Picchu Pueblo Hotel.]